pnkvalavala/digitaltwin/readme.md

 # Digital Twin Generation with Voice Cloning and Realistic Video

-This project was developed as part of the Techolution Hackathon.
+This project was developed as part of the Techolution AI Done Right Hackathon.
 This repository contains the code and instructions for creating a near real-time digital twin using advanced voice cloning and realistic video generation techniques.
 Our solution aims to tackle the challenge of generating a digital clone of a person, combining their voice, expressions, and speech in a lifelike manner.

 ## Problem Statement